 I consider myself an artist and a craftsperson.
 At Earlham College I took a weaving class during my second year and I was instantly hooked.
 I picked weaving as the focus of my art major and made my senior project about weaving cloth to be sewn into garments.

 Since graduating I have been continuing to weave while working in customer service and food service jobs to support myself.
-In the last six years I have developed a sense of the type of woven goods I prefer to make.
+In the last ten or so years I have developed a sense of the type of woven goods I prefer to make.

 There are still some mysteries for me about the aesthetics of the woven goods I produce.
 I have found that the ones I find the least appealing end up selling more quickly than ones that I feel confident about.